 The chinampas are not mere historical artifacts but living examples of sustainable agriculture.
 Farmers continue to scrape muck and organic debris from the canals, and use it as fertilizer for the agricultural gardens.
 They harvest chilicastle, the plentiful, shiny blue-green algae that grows on the water's surface to help maintain the soil's fertility.

 Xochimilco was first recognized as a tourist attraction in the 1920s.
 European guidebooks romanticized the gardens and described Xochimilco as "the Venice of Mexico."
 Today the region depends on tourism to maintain jobs for thousands of workers—from musicians to cooks to craft vendors.
-As testament to the site's historic value, UNESCO declared Xochimilco a Cultural Heritage Site in 1987.
+As testament to the site's historic value, UNESCO declared Xochimilco a Cultural Heritage Site.

 Access to the canals is free.
-If you are traveling in a group, you can rent a blue-roofed boat (which accommodates up to a dozen people) for 140 pesos per hour.
-The larger green-roofed boats run 160 pesos per hour.
-Shorter (30-minute rides) cost 10 pesos per person.
+If you are traveling in a group, you can rent a blue-roofed boat (which accommodates up to a dozen people) for 150+ pesos per hour.
+The larger green-roofed boats run 150-200+ pesos per hour.
+Shorter (30-minute rides) can cost as low as 20 pesos per person.
 Boats rides for individuals or couples can go from 750 pesos to 3000 pesos for 2 hours.
 But always be wary of those trying to overcharge significantly, as with all tourist locations.
 Review sites describe some operators who demand 10 times the fees, so do bargain and negotiate.
 If you speak Spanish, it is a big plus in terms of getting a good deal.